LONA MANNING

 Implicit Values in Austen: A Duty to the Poor

 Charity was given out at the parish level, not as part of a national welfare plan.
-That’s because everybody in your village knew you, and knew your habits, and they knew if you were hardworking and therefore deserving, or if you were improvident, shiftless and dissolute.
-(And yes, as today, rich people could live recklessly without facing the consequences that poor people face.)
-It also meant that the parish was not obliged to look after strangers.
-Too many poor people would drive up the poor rates.
+Everybody in your village knew you, and knew your habits, and they knew if you were hardworking and therefore deserving, or if you were improvident, shiftless and dissolute.
+It also meant that the parish was not obliged to look after strangers who weren't members of the parish.
+Too many poor people flocking to one place would drive up the poor rates.
+So, for example, the authorities in the London parishes sent destitute applicants back to their home parishes in Ireland or elsewhere.

 "It is not my way to find fault with People because they are poor, for I always think that they are more to be despised and pitied than blamed for it, especially if they cannot help it," says a titled lady in one of Austen's lively sketches written in her youth.